D3strukt0r/a-design-website/README.md

-# a-design.ch Website (CMS)
+# a-design.ch CMS (a-design-cms-php & a-design-cms-nginx)

-One Paragraph of project description goes here
+This project is specifically for the company [a-design](https://www.a-design.ch).
+It's built using CraftCMS inside Docker for easy development, testing and deployment.

 Project